Improving web page loading speed is one of the most reliable ways to improve conversions and generate sales.

 According to a 2018 Google report, just over half of all mobile users leave websites that take longer than three seconds to load.

-At the same time, Mach Metrics’ latest data reports the latest 2020 Speed Index is 4.7 seconds for desktop users and 11.4 seconds for mobile.
+At the same time, Mach Metrics’ reports that the latest 2020 Speed Index is 4.7 seconds for desktop users and 11.4 seconds for mobile.

 The bottom line is simple: Making your web pages load faster earns you better results across the board.